drofp/pypractice/practicepython/README.md

 ## Future Improvements
 - [ ] ex6 - Make a recursive version of the palidrome checker
 - [ ] ex8 - Try Alternate, shorter solutions
+- [ ] ex13 - do it with fast doubling